 Read overview of CONA’s activities and members (PDF, 215KB) since its inception.

 Selected candidates are required to attend two committee meetings each year in Washington, D.C., with expenses reimbursed by the APA.
-The committee meets in March, April and September.
-Members are also encouraged to attend a CONA meeting held during the APA Annual Convention, at their own expense.
-CONA is a working committee with ongoing time sensitive and consuming projects that require members' attention.
-Members are expected to participate in frequent email discussions and bi-monthly conference calls, work on Committee priorities between meetings, provide consultation to the Director of the APA Office on Aging and participate in policy advocacy activities.
+The committee will meet on April 1-3, 2016, and Sept.
+23-25, 2016; and March 24-26, 2017, with future dates to be determined.
+Members are encouraged to attend a CONA meeting held during the APA Annual Convention at their own expense.
+CONA is a working committee with ongoing time-sensitive and consuming projects that require members' attention.
+Members are expected to participate in frequent email discussions and bimonthly conference calls, work on committee priorities between meetings, provide consultation to the director of the APA Office on Aging, and participate in policy advocacy activities.

-Nomination materials should include a current curriculum vitae, a letter from the nominee indicating their commitment to serve on CONA and highlighting specific competencies, interests, and potential contributions to the work of CONA.
+Nomination materials should include a current curriculum vitae, a letter from the nominee indicating their commitment to serve on CONA and highlighting specific competencies, interests and potential contributions to the work of CONA.
 Three letters of support are required.
-Prior applicants are encouraged to reapply.